donnemartin/dev-setup/README.md

 * **Javascript web development**: Node.js, JSHint, and Less
 * **Android development**: Java, Android SDK, Android Studio, IntelliJ IDEA

-You can also automate the process by [running a single script](#single-script-setup) to install and configure these developer apps and tools.
+You can also automate the process by [running a single setup script](#single-setup-script) to install and configure these developer apps and tools.

 [Credits](#credits): This repo builds on the awesome work from [Mathias Bynens](https://github.com/mathiasbynens) and [Nicolas Hery](https://github.com/nicolashery).